 \section{Abstract}

 Exclusive $C=+1$ scalar, axial-vector, and tensor quarkonium production in high-energy electron-proton scattering requires a $C$-odd $t$-channel exchange of a photon or a three gluon ladder.
 We derive the expressions for the corresponding amplitudes.
 The relative phase of the photon vs.\ three gluon exchange amplitudes is determined by the sign of the light-front matrix element of the eikonal color current operator $d^{abc}J^{+a}J^{+b}J^{+c}$ at moderate $x$, and is not affected by small-$x$ QCD evolution.
 Model calculations predict constructive interference, which is particularly strong for momentum transfer $|t|\sim 1$~GeV$^2$ where the cross section for $\chi_{cJ}$ production exceeds that for pure photon exchange by up to a factor of 4.
-We find that exclusive $\chi_{cJ}$ electroproduction at the Electron-Ion Collider should occur with well measurable rates and measurements of these processes should allow to find an evidence of the perturbative Odderon exchange.
+Exclusive $\chi_{cJ}$ electroproduction at the high luminosity Electron-Ion Collider occurs with well measurable rates and measurements of these processes should find evidence for the perturbative Odderon exchange.
 We also compute the total electroproduction cross section as a function of energy and provide first estimates of the number of $\chi_{cJ}$ events per month at the Electron-Ion Collider design luminosity.